 Baby Boomers (Born 1946 -1964)

-Known as the "me" generation, this group was responsible for ushering in major social change not to mention Rock and Roll!
-Although not native technology users, the majority (one study says 66%) routinely purchase online.
+Known as the "me" generation, this group was responsible for ushering in major social change - not to mention rock and roll!
+Although not native technology users, the majority (66%) routinely purchase online.
 They tend to use social media to connect and socialize and often go online to search for contact information or check out a retailer's website.
 Research shows that this group favors personal interactions with retailers and expects a high level of in-store customer service as well as highly knowledgeable retail sales associates.
-Lastly this group is highly responsive to coupons and promotions.
+This group is also highly responsive to coupons and promotions.

 Gen X (Born 1965-1980)